 Type any keyword on Google and hit the “Enter” key.
 On the search engine results page (SERP), do you spot some ads at the top and to the side?
 That’s Google’s very own AdWords, which is an advertising platform catering to owners of businesses who want to put up ads on Google, that placed those advertisements there.

-While other search engine sites also offer something similar to AdWords, it is Google that owns a massive slice of the market share to date – and thus tons of business owners flock to Google to get their respective advertisements shown, which can easily translate to new customers and more sales.
+While other search engine sites also offer something similar to AdWords, it is Google that owns a massive slice of the market share to date – and thus tons of business owners flock to Google to get their respective advertisements displayed, which can easily translate to new customers and more sales.

 Since Google is offering so much promising opportunity for business owners to rake in profit, the competition can be very fierce!
 However, staying on top is not at all that difficult an undertaking, provided that you are acquainted with how AdWords operates.
 And one very important aspect to know about is the AdWords Quality Score.

 Basically, the AdWords Quality Score ranks your keywords and landing page from 1 to 10, with the highest being 10.
-The higher your score is, the better chances of your advertisement appearing on the SERP.
-As a bonus, the owner of the business not only gets much-needed exposure, but also gets to pay less for every click.
+The higher your score is, the better the chances of your advertisement appearing on the SERP.
+As a bonus, the owner of the business not only gets much-needed exposure but also gets to pay less for every click.